Why I'm Translating OWASP's Security Standard Into Panjabi — And Why It Matters

 • Panjabi-speaking professionals: Email gurvinder@securityleader.ai with "ASVS Panjabi Review" in the subject — even one term correction makes a difference.

 • OWASP community members: Review PR #3254 and leave inline comments.
-Phase B chapters are coming March–April 2026.
+Phase B chapters (V6 Authentication, V8 Authorization) are actively translating now and ready for in-progress review.

 Board Talking Points